 Of these steps, a pediatric elopement system, such as the Kidz system from Accutech, is the most effective way to protect patients.

-The Kidz Pediatric Elopement System combines the use of a comfortable wristband combined with a perimeter monitoring system to send alerts if a patient has wandered beyond their room or the accessible area.
+The Kidz Pediatric Elopement System combines the use of a comfortable wristband with a perimeter monitoring system to send alerts if a patient has wandered beyond their room or the accessible area.
 The beauty of a pediatric elopement system is that it allows for increased freedom while providing constant monitoring when parents and/or staff cannot always be present.

 If your child is hospitalized, make sure to ask about what steps the hospital is taking to prevent pediatric elopement.
 And if you are a hospital staff member, be sure to do your part in preventing this serious safety issue.